ypriverol/github-paper/document/manuscript.md

 popular web-based platform which offers a free and integrated environment for hosting the source code, documentation and project-related web content for open source projects.
-GitHub also offers paid plans for private repositories for individuals and businesses, as well as free plans including private repository for research and educational use.
+GitHub also offers paid plans for private repositories (see Box 2) for individuals and businesses, as well as free plans including private repository for research and educational use.